(noun) The idea that all people perceive the world as you do.

 (noun) Acronym for “Not In My Back Yard”, which is the tendency for people to protest issues, particularly environmental, that affect them directly.

 (noun) Federal legislation enacted by United States in 2001 that provided additional funding for students with low socioeconomic status and expanded the use of standardized testing.

 (adjective) Relating to the generalizability of cases, events, or people.

 (noun) A symbol that is not expressed using vocalized language, such as body language or a status symbol.

-(noun) The abstract creations of society that influence behavior and direct socialization.
+(noun) The “ideas” of culture that influence behavior and direct socialization.

 (noun) The use of secondary data to conduct research so that direct contact with subjects does not influence their behavior.